 Survival values place emphasis on economic and physical security.
 It is linked with a relatively ethnocentric outlook and low levels of trust and tolerance.

 Self-expression values give high priority to environmental protection, growing tolerance of foreigners, gays and lesbians and gender equality, and rising demands for participation in decision-making in economic and political life.

 is a shared element

 shapes the development of society

 defines and influences our nature and biological needs

 shapes how we perceive and understand the world

-has systemic patterns of beliefs and behaviours
+of beliefs and behaviours